 Find out more about having drone related work and pricing on your project here.

 Instant information feedback is the main benefit for using drones, this ability enables a garden or building site to be photographed easily, quickly and efficiently from a potential height of up to 400’ giving incredibly detailed information about a site.
-I have already worked with builders in the Skipton and Yorkshire Dales areas requiring drone photography to aid their current building projects.

 Site photographs looking straight down, as in the above photograph, gives us the ability to be able to sketch or map garden plans and ideas onto computers within minutes of having taken the images – something which was unheard of only a couple of years ago, rather than having to spend hours measuring and making a scale drawing of the site first, although the use of aerial imaging doesn’t remove the need for proper site planning it’s an aid to clarity and speeding up the design process.